 There is a huge amount of production music available today.
 Some libraries are “royalty free”, but they are often niche-y as to what they contain, and the quality is highly variable.
-“Royalty free” does not actually mean “free”, as these libraries generally have license fees and sometimes unique rules about how their music can be used.
+“Royalty free” does not actually mean “free”, as these libraries generally have license fees and unique rules about how their music can be used.

-Generally the best quality, most variety and easiest search process comes from the larger production music libraries.
-Which library you choose and how the video will ultimately be used (in-house, broadcast, for sale, Internet, etc.) will determine the licensing fees.
+Generally the the larger production music libraries have the best quality, most variety and easiest search process.
+Which library you choose and how the video will ultimately be used (Internet, in-house, broadcast, for sale, etc.) will determine the licensing fees.

 Some of the many considerations for choosing library music are: